Global well-posedness of the energy-critical stochastic nonlinear Schr\"odinger equation on the three-dimensional torus: Abstract

 \section{Abstract}

 We study the Cauchy problem of the defocusing energy-critical stochastic nonlinear Schr\"odinger equation (SNLS) on the three dimensional torus, forced by an additive noise.
-We adapt the atomic spaces framework in the context of the energy-critical nonlinear Schr\"odinger equation, and employ probabilistic perturbation arguments in the context of stochastic PDEs, establishing the global well-posedness of the defocusing energy-critical quintic SNLS in $H^1(\T^3)$.
+We adapt the atomic spaces framework in the context of the energy-critical nonlinear Schr\"odinger equation, and employ probabilistic perturbation arguments in the context of stochastic PDEs, establishing the global well-posedness of the defocusing energy-critical quintic SNLS in the energy space.
+It is the first global well-posedness result for the periodic SNLS in a critical space.

 \subjclass[2010]{35Q55, 60H15}

 \keywords{stochastic nonlinear Schr\"odinger equation; global well-posedness; energy-critical; atomic spaces; perturbation theory}